Bible Chapter Summary

 “I will make thy name to be remembered in all generations: therefore shall the people praise thee for ever and ever.”

-Read Psalms 45 in full
+Read Psalm 45 in full

 Study the complete chapter with interlinear Hebrew & Greek, verse-by-verse, in the Gospel Daily reader.